The Advent of the Bespoke AI Era

 At Samsung, we aspire to develop appliances that go beyond mere convenience for the sake of convenience.
 Our goal is to create AI appliances that accomplish two things: they are readily accessible for everyone, and they contribute to society by reducing environmental impact.

 Samsung’s latest all-in-one washer and dryer boasts a large 7-inch LCD touch screen designed for easy operation, catering to users with varying abilities.
 With Bixby integration, controlling the machine using voice commands is also possible, ensuring wider accessibility.
 Furthermore, the convenience of Samsung's Auto Open Door allows users to effortlessly open the refrigerator with just a light touch.
-And the new washer and dryer also automatically opens its door upon completion of the wash and dry cycle.
+And the new washer and dryer also automatically open their doors upon completion of the wash and dry cycle.
 The combined result of all these improvements is that our appliances are now more user-friendly than ever.

 As for the role our products play in society, we are leveraging next-generation technology to reduce environmental impact.
 This includes using AI to decrease energy usage in appliances and employing enhanced semiconductors to reduce the power consumption and carbon emissions of refrigerators.
 We are also developing technology that enables continuous use of air purifiers without the need for regular filter replacements.